fabianbaechli/search_engine/README.md

 I don't know yet if an NLP approach to the search engine problem is even valid or highly unpractical.

 ## TODO
-- Importing a great amount of websites into a database [in progress]
+- Importing a great amount of websites into a database [:heavy_check_mark:]
   - Downloading huge amount of wiki pages [:heavy_check_mark:]
   - Importing them into a mysql database [:heavy_check_mark:]
 - Deciding, which indexing method sounds practical and interesting (document term matrix maybe) [:heavy_check_mark:] (went for reverse index)